emirhanc/operatorservices/README.md

 2. Building images from modules and using docker compose to start all the services on docker.
 When it comes to building docker images from Spring Boot applications there's more than 2 ways to achieve it.
 One of them is using `mvn spring-boot:build-image` command and another one is using `docker build` command with proper Dockerfiles.

 If `mvn spring-boot:build-image` command is used at a module's root, it will build an image with the module's name and with the tag "0.0.1-SNAPSHOT".
 After building the images with `mvn spring-boot:build-image` command, project can be started with `docker compose up` at the project root.
 Also, Dockerfiles can be found in the respective modules.

+An example usage flow can be found in the demo tour section below.

+## NOTES
+***I am aware that Consul is not necessary when all the services in the same docker network.
+There are 2 reasons I am keeping it: 1.
+Testing the modules outside the docker network 2.
+Demo purposes.***

+***Known Issue:*** After migrating from 2.7.5 to 3.0.6, I had to remove Sleuth and replace it with Micrometer.
+It does not officially support sending traces over Kafka yet.
+Although I managed to make it work like Sleuth, reply traces when using replyingKafkaTemplate(see purchase-order-service) are not being sent to Kafka.

+***This project has a lot to discover and talk about.
+I am planning to write several blog posts on it and expand the explanation here as I further progress through the tasks in the todo section.***

+## TODO
+* ~~*Add simple project explanation & installation guide*~~
+* ~~*Add Dockerfiles*~~
+* Replace Zipkin with the ELK Stack
+* Add HCP Vault integration
+* ~~*Upgrade to JDK 17+*~~
+* ~~*Migrate app to Spring Boot 3.0*~~ (See core-service, purchase-order-service & notification-service)
+* ~~*Decouple core-service*~~ (I am not really sure it is necessary as it is already tightly coupled)
+* Bring K8s on the scene

+### Practices
+* RESTful API
+* Hypermedia as the Engine of Application State (HATEOAS)
+* API Gateway & Server Side Load Balancing
+* Unit & Integration Tests
+* Input Validation
+* Custom Exceptions
+* Global Exception Handling
+* Asynchronous/Synchronous Communication between microservices
+* Distributed Tracing
+* Centralized Config
+* Controller, Service Layer & DTO Patterns
+* Containerization & Multi-stage Docker build
+* Relational Database & Many-to-Many Relationship
+* NoSQL Databases & Distributed Cache
+* Continuous Integration

+### Tech Stack
+* ~~*Java 11*~~ Java 17
+* Kotlin 1.7.20
+* JUnit 5
+* Spring Boot (2.7.5 & 3.0.6)
+* Spring Data JPA
+* Spring HATEOAS
+* Spring Cloud Config
+* Spring Cloud Consul
+* Spring Cloud Gateway
+* Spring Cloud Sleuth
+* Spring Cloud Zipkin
+* Micrometer Tracing
+* OpenZipkin Brave
+* Apache Kafka
+* Apache Kafka Raft (KRaft)
+* HashiCorp Consul
+* Docker
+* Docker Compose
+* PostgreSQL
+* Redis
+* Hazelcast
+* H2 Database

+### Tools
+* GitHub Actions
+* Spring Boot Actuator
+* Zipkin UI
+* Provectus UI for Apache Kafka
+* MapStruct
+* Apache Maven
+* Dockerfile
+* Buildpacks
+* Open API/Swagger
+* Postman
+* Adminer

 ## Demo Tour
 Swagger can be used as the Core Service's API UI to understand the service's capabilities.
 A perfect flow would be as the following: